Contractor Insurance Cost 2026: The 12 Factors That Move It

 You've seen the twelve factors.
 The question worth asking isn't "what does contractor insurance cost" — it's "which of those twelve factors are costing me money I don't need to spend, and which are under-covered on my current policy?"

-That’s the conversation that actually saves contractors money.
+That's the conversation that actually saves contractors money.
 Not the generic number.
-The specific gaps and overages hiding in your current coverage.
+The specific gaps and overages hiding in the current program.

-If you own your shop or warehouse, you may also want to look into commercial property coverage for contractors who own their buildings — it’s a different policy than your GL, and it’s often overlooked.
-And for contractor insurance requirements by state, check our state-specific guides.
+If your shop is contractor-owned, you may also want to look at commercial property coverage for contractors who own their buildings — separate policy from GL, often overlooked.
+And if your COIs keep getting rejected by GCs, that's a separate diagnosis worth running before the next bid window.
+For state-specific contractor insurance requirements, check our state commercial insurance guides.

 The fastest way to find out where you stand?
 Use our contractor insurance risk calculator to see which of the twelve factors are working for you and which are working against you.
 It takes about two minutes.
-Then we’ll compare 30+ carriers and get you real numbers for your specific business — not a budget estimate that won’t match what you actually pay.
+Then we'll compare 30+ carriers and walk through real coverage options for your specific business — not a budget estimate that won't survive the COI request.

 About the Author